La Spinalba: Act 1

 Ippolito appears, takes Togno to be a rival suitor of Elisa and challenges him.
 Now Spinalba (disguised as Florindo) arrives in time to save Togno, and he escapes.
 Recitative and Aria (Togno): "E vuoi ammazzarmi, Signor, e perché?".
 "Florindo" tries to convince Ippolito that Elisa is not for him - how can she love him if she discovers that he has abandoned Spinalba?
-Duet (Spinalba and Ippolito): "Son questi i giuramenti?".Act 2Scene 1: Elisa's gardenDianora describes Arsenio's madness to Elisa and Vespina: the loss of his daughter has led him to go away with only some food wrapped in a handkerchief.
-She asks Elisa to convince Arsenio that Spinalba will return soon.
-Aria (Dianora): "Tu'l consola, tu l'invola del sentier".
-Elisa asks Vespina to help, but she has nothing to say.
+Duet (Spinalba and Ippolito): "Son questi i giuramenti?".